hainan-xv/zipporah/README.md

 clean_stem_dev=your/tokenized/and/truecased/dev/data
 ```

-[The *stem_good/*stem_bad variables should be a prefix of text files.
-For example, if clean_stem_dev is `/home/user/newstest` and input/output-lang are es/en, then the system would look for file `/home/user/newstest.es` and `/home/user/newstest.en` and use them as the "dev data".
+The `*stem_good/*stem_bad` variables should be a prefix of text files.
+For example, if `clean_stem_dev` is `/home/user/newstest` and `input/output-lang` are `es/en`, then the system would look for file `/home/user/newstest.es` and `/home/user/newstest.en` and use them as the "dev data".

 The word "clean" or "raw" would indicate whether the corpus is tokenized and truecased.
-If it's raw, then Zipporah would try to tokenize and truecase them; if "clean" is provided then Zipporah would start processing them directly.]
+If it's raw, then Zipporah would try to tokenize and truecase them; if "clean" is provided then Zipporah would start processing them directly.

 ### Step 4,
 ```